 Different types in typescript

-Now that you have successfully set up the development environment for typescript project , let’s understand different types in typescript.
+Now that you have successfully set up the development environment for the typescript project, let’s understand the different types in typescript.
 I will give codes in JavaScript and corresponding code in TypeScript.

 Basic Variable Declaration: